taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 We see raw eSyrup spreading throughout Min's body, moving up her torso, across her arms and legs, over her face, and into her eyelids.
 Min's has cousin pulled out the syringe and placed it back on the basket.

 ### Page 4

+**"The raw eSyrup is engineered to look for radioactive proteins that mark the cells that were part of the [ectoderm](https://en.wikipedia.org/wiki/Ectoderm), the outer layer of the human embryo.
+Every Automata, being born in the Red Zone, has lifelong tags on the cells of their skin, hair, nails, eyes, teeth, sinuses, and nervous system."**

 As the intradermal shield continues into her mouth, nose, and sinuses, Min begins to cough and gag.
 The crowd chants **"Seja livre!
 Seja LIVRE!
 SEJA LIVRE!"** as Min finishes integrating the intradermal shield.